 1. Encourage planned development of businesses (particularly agriculturally oriented) along the designated major highway corridor development area.

-2. When possible, locate commercial uses along major highways and their respective interchanges.
+2. When possible, locate these commercial and industrial uses along major highways and their respective interchanges.
 Such uses should be developed in a nodal pattern and geared to the support of highway users.

 3. Promote development patterns which maintain the safety and carrying capacity of major roads.